Eosinophilic Fasciitis (cont.)

 - What is the treatment for eosinophilic fasciitis?

 - What is the prognosis (outlook) for eosinophilic fasciitis?

 - Is it possible to prevent eosinophilic fasciitis?

 - Find a local Rheumatologist in your town

 What causes eosinophilic fasciitis?

 The muscle of the involved area can become weakened.
-Muscle enzyme blood levels can be found to be elevated, particularly and peculiarly, the enzyme aldolase more commonly than the enzyme creatine phosphokinase (CPK).
+Muscle enzyme blood levels can be found to be elevated in the blood, particularly the enzymes aldolase and creatine phosphokinase (CPK).

 The diagnosis of eosinophilic fasciitis is made with a skin biopsy of a full thickness of involved deep skin tissue.
 The biopsy site is usually small, and the doctor numbs the area before the tissue is removed for study by a pathologist, dermatologist, or trained technician.
 In addition, the thickened fascia can be detected by MRI.